Mother and 5-year-old daughter killed by driver in Scarborough

 The pair were hit by a northbound, silver Audi sedan.
 The driver of that vehicle remained at the scene.

-After the initial collision, one of the two — Zambri could not say definitely whether it was the mother or daughter — was flung into the southbound lanes and struck again by a different car.
+After the initial collision, both mother and daughter were flung into the southbound lanes.
+The 33-year-old woman was then struck again by a different car.

 The driver of the second vehicle did not stop.
-According to police, the car was a 2006-2011 Black Honda Civic.
+According to police, the car was a 2006-2011 dark-coloured Honda Civic.

+Police are now seeking the driver of the Civic, which they say is damaged.
+The inner fender well liner from the passenger side wheel area was also left at the scene of the collision.

 Zambri said if anyone has any potentially valuable information for police, they can contact traffic services or leave an anonymous tip with Crime Stoppers.